frankymacster/category-theory-graphviz/algebraic-structure.md

   // how to describe a Category being composed of a category
   // how to describe a Category being an instance of other categories

+the arrows between "categories" here are inheritance arrows that can be seen as the free functor the arrows between objects in the categories are morphisms

 ```graphviz
 digraph G {
   node [shape="box"]